ryankresse/medical_no_shows/README.md

 #### Reminder messages aren't very helpful in preventing no shows

 Over the entire dataset (left plot below), if the patient receives a reminder message, they seem less likely to show up.
 However, this seem to be a result of the confounding effect of waiting time.
 No messages were sent for same day appointments, which patients were much more likely to attend.
-So when you remove same day appointments (right plot), we see actually see a slightly lower rate of no shows when the patient gets a reminder.
+So when you remove same day appointments (right plot), we actually see a slightly lower rate of no shows when the patient gets a reminder.
 But overall, reminder messages don't seem to help much.

 ![No show vs. messages](https://raw.githubusercontent.com/ryankresse/medical_no_shows/master/imgs/rate_vs_message.png)